mjmahone/graphql-spec/spec/Section 6 -- Execution.md

         {responseKey}; if no such list exists, create it as an empty list.
       - Append all items in {fragmentGroup} to {groupForResponseKey}.
 - Return {groupedFields}.

-ArgumentsFromSpread(fragmentSpread, fragment, variableValues,
-parentArgumentValues):

-- Let {argumentDefinitions} be the arguments defined on {fragment}
-- Let {spreadArguments} be the arguments set on {fragmentSpread}
-- Return the result of {CoerceArgumentValues(argumentDefinitions,
-  spreadArguments, variableValues, parentArgumentValues)}

 DoesFragmentTypeApply(objectType, fragmentType):